 All the above is not to say that ‘modern’ is bad and we should stop using these new materials.
 They have properties which make them valuable in their current usages.
 However, as fire investigators, it is imperative that we be aware of what compounds can be created when they burn.

-Jennifer Morningstar, PE, CFEI, has 19 years of industrial experience.
+Jennifer Morningstar, PE, CFEI, has more than 20 years of industrial experience.
 Her areas of emphasis include chemical release & exposure, OSHA process safety management, industrial accident investigation, fires & explosions, and scope of damage/cost to repair analyses.
 She spent 16 years working at a polyethylene terephthalate (PET) manufacturer.
 She is an OSHA-trained Process Hazard Analysis study leader and completed Root Cause Failure Analysis training to become an Incident Investigator.
 Jennifer authored procedures for lockout/tagout and confined space entry.
 She has experience as an energy management consultant in a variety of industries including mineral extraction, pulp & paper, animal harvesting & packaging (including rendering) and grain milling.
 Jennifer holds a Bachelor of Science Degree in Chemical Engineering from Virginia Polytechnic Institute and State University as well as a Masters of Business Administration from the University of South Carolina.